prabha-lead/serverless_poc/README.md

 #### Steps to Get Environment Variables

 <b>
-1.Verify source email address in SES "Verify Identifier".
+1.Verify source email address in SES "Verify Identifier". <br>
-2.Create a Queue in SQS in AWS, then copy URL and ARN to replace in the serverless.yaml file.
+2.Create a Queue in SQS in AWS, then copy URL and ARN to replace in the serverless.yaml file.<br>
-3.Create a Bucket in S3.
+3.Create a Bucket in S3.<br>
-4.Create a User Pool in AWS Cognito and collect Pool ID and Client ID from the App Integration section.
+4.Create a User Pool in AWS Cognito and collect Pool ID and Client ID from the App Integration section.<br>
 </b>

 ### 2. Replacing ARN for sendEmail Lambda Function in serverless.yaml